 Adapt the sounds to your age and needs

 No two people have the same hearing quality.
 If we did, we would no longer need hearing aids.
 Additionally, our hearing deteriorates with age, again at varying levels.
-But many headphone manufacturers have thought about it and added settings that help users hear the world around them more easily.
+But many headphone manufacturers have considered this and added settings that help users hear the world around them more easily.

 THE Adapt the sound The feature on a pair of Galaxy Buds 4 Pro is designed to give users different listening profiles based on their age – not to be confused with the Apple AirPods’ Adaptive Sound feature, which has more in common with Samsung’s “auto-switching” capabilities.
-Your Galaxy Buds can change different settings depending on your selection.
+Your Galaxy Buds can adjust settings based on your selection.
 For example, if you are under 30, the headphones boost high-frequency sounds, while the option for users over 60 boosts all frequencies.
-You can also create and customize your own setting according to your needs.
-Perfect if you suffer from some form of hearing loss or other hearing problem.
+You can also create and customize your own settings according to your needs.
+Perfect if you suffer from hearing loss or another hearing problem.

 Superior audio quality

 With the headset-specific settings out of the way, there are more features to explore on the phone side of the connection.
-We’ll highlight two audio-focused features here: one is exclusive to Samsung Galaxy phones, but the other will work when your Buds 4 Pro is paired with most Android devices.
+We’ll highlight two audio-focused features here: one is exclusive to Samsung Galaxy phones, while the other works when your Buds 4 Pro is paired with most Android devices.

 Another phone feature worth enabling to improve sound on your Galaxy Buds 4 Pro is Dolby Atmos – yes, Dolby Atmos is available on Bluetooth headphones and speakers.
 To enable it on a Galaxy phone, go to Settings > Sounds & Vibration > Sound quality & effects and activate the Dolby Atmos option.
 The process is similar for other Android phones, but if you can’t find the option, look in your Settings menu for the word “Atmos.”

-You can also add a Quick Settings tile on Galaxy phones to quickly turn Dolby Atmos on and off, and you can tap and hold this tile to view different sound profile settings.
-Additionally, if you hold down the Quick Settings volume control tile on a Galaxy phone, you can change settings like ambient sound volume and audio mode.
+You can also add a Quick Settings tile on Galaxy phones to quickly turn Dolby Atmos on or off, and tap and hold the tile to view different sound profile settings.
+Additionally, if you hold down the Quick Settings volume control tile on a Galaxy phone, you can adjust settings such as ambient sound volume and audio mode.
 The Galaxy Buds 4 Pro will remember your selections for each app so you don’t have to constantly adjust settings.